School shootings with female shooters

 2008

-Teah Wimberly was 15 years old when police said she shot 15-year-old Amanda Collette in the back at Dillard High School in Fort Lauderdale, Florida, in November 2008.
+Teah Wimberly was 15 years old when police said she fatally shot 15-year-old Amanda Collette at Dillard High School in Fort Lauderdale, Florida, in November 2008.

 Wimberly later was convicted of second-degree murder and received a 25-year prison sentence, WTVJ Miami reported.